-Eastern European programmers can deliver the exceptional quality of IT services, have a convenient time zone difference, and fewer cultural differences.
-All of that combined with the perfect cost to quality ratio makes outsourcing software development to Eastern Europe a perfect option.
-More and more brands today switch to leading Eastern European software development companies.
+Eastern European developers can deliver exceptional quality IT services, have a convenient time zone difference, and have fewer cultural differences than in Asia.
+Combining these factors with the perfect cost-to-quality ratio makes outsourcing software development to Eastern Europe an ideal option.
+That’s why more and more brands are switching to leading Eastern European software development companies.

 Software development in Eastern Europe: Top countries to outsource IT projects